Calamondin Limes

 Ethnic/Cultural Info

 Tejocote fruits are a traditional food placed on altars during the Day of The Dead celebrations in Mexico.
 The nationally recognized holiday can be traced back to pre-Hispanic times when the Aztecs worshipped Mictecacihuatl, the goddess of death and ruler over festivals of the dead.
-While the Aztec ritual commonly lasted for a month, the celebrations have been shortened over time, typically being celebrated between October 28th to November 2nd.
-During the Day of The Dead celebrations, families create altars dedicated to the deceased as a symbol of remembrance, and they also place fruits and snacks on the altars to nourish traveling spirits as they make their way into the afterlife.
-Tejocote fruits are one of the main decorative and edible fruits used on the altars and are strung into garlands, necklaces, or rosaries, draped as decoration and an offering.
+While the Aztec ritual commonly lasted for a month, the celebrations have been shortened over time, typically celebrated between October 28th and November 2nd.
+During the Day of The Dead celebrations, families create altars dedicated to the deceased as a symbol of remembrance.
+They also place fruits and snacks on the altars to nourish traveling spirits as they make their way into the afterlife.
+Tejocote fruits are one of the main decorative and edible fruits used on altars and are strung into garlands, necklaces, or rosaries, draped as decoration and given as an offering.
 The small fruits are also often paired with oranges, seen as a symbol of fresh food in the winter season when fruits were typically difficult to find.
-Beyond raw preparations, Tejocote fruits are cooked in a spiced syrup, known as dulce de Tejocote, and are placed as a sweet treat on the altars as a snack for the traveling spirits.
+Beyond raw preparations, Tejocote fruits are cooked in a spiced syrup, known as dulce de Tejocote, and are placed as a sweet treat on the altars as a snack for the spirits.
 The fruits are also cooked with sugar and chili powder to make rielitos, a type of Mexican candy, and are placed on small plates to display on the altars.

 Geography/History